Welcome to Year 4

 - Do you know more than one meaning of the word> Does the meaning depend on how the word is used in the sentence (verb, adjective, noun, adverb)?

-Children should arrive back at school around 15:35.
+We walk to Portland leisure centre and swim from 2.30-3.00.
+You can either pick your child up from there at 3.10 or from school.
+We aim to arrive back at school around 15:35.
 Please inform Miss Nock or Mr. Pickering should you wish to collect your child either from the swimming pool or on route back to school.

 Examples of children's work